-IRIS, IRIX, and Silicon Graphics are registered trademarks and IRIS FailSafe and the Silicon Graphics logo are trademarks of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, IRIS, IRIX, and XFS are registered trademarks and CXFS, FailSafe, IRIS FailSafe, SGI FailSafe, and SGI Linux, are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

-INFORMIX is a trademark of Informix Software, Inc. Netscape is a trademark of Netscape Communications Corporation.
-NFS is a trademark of Sun Microsystems, Inc. Oracle is a trademark of Oracle Corporation.
+Informix is a registered trademark of IBM.
+Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc. Netscape is a trademark of Netscape Communications Corporation.
+Oracle is a registered trademark of Oracle Corporation.
 Sybase is a trademark of Sybase, Inc.